Chilli plants make great gifts for the cook or grow your own enthusiast. The

 and a cool sunny spot is best, such as a greenhouse, conservatory, porch or cool

 room where the temperature is roughly between 5 and 15C.
 At some point in December

 or January you should then notice that your plant slows right down and stops putting

-on new growth and fruits, at this point you need to harvest any remaing fruits (whether
+on new growth and fruits.
+At this stage, you need to harvest any remaining fruits (whether

 they are red or green) and hold back on the watering so that the top of the soil